 “There were times when I wasn’t sure how to handle things.
 Hard times.
 During those times you have to learn to rely on yourself.
 And believe in yourself.
 Enjoy this time now.
 It’s special.
 When it gets hard just know you can handle it.”

 “Start by being grateful for all that you have.
 That helps you believe.”

 Choose wisely.
-When you are “making art” you have to believe.
+When you are “making art,” you have to believe.
 Self-doubt will inevitably creep in.
 The dissenters are present and the distractions many.
-Art requires courage, which is defined as: The quality of mind that enables one to face danger with confidence, resolution and firm control of oneself.
+Art requires courage, which is the quality of mind that enables one to face danger with confidence and resolution.